Adobe bricks are created from a mixture of sand, silt, and clay. This soil form is mixed with water and exposed to the sun for drying.

 Repairing the Mortar

-Now start making adobe mixture, which is used to make bricks; however, make it slightly wetter than the standard recipe.
-You will also need some dry adobe plaster.
+Now start making the fresh adobe mixture, which is used to make bricks; however, make it slightly wetter than the standard recipe.
+You will also need some dry adobe plaster, so keep some of the mixtures without water

-Next use a spray bottle filled with water to mist over the area around the repair job lightly until it is dampened but not soaked through.
+Next, use a spray bottle filled with water to mist over the area around the repair job lightly until it’s dampened but not soaked through.

 Fill in gaps with fresh mortar using a trowel and allow it sufficient time to air-dry properly.

-After that, use adobe plaster to cover up repaired areas completely.
+After that, use the prepared adobe plaster to cover up repaired areas completely.
+And if required, apply some dry adobe plaster mix over it for faster drying.

 Repairing the Adobe Bricks

-If only a small section of your brick is deteriorating, you can scrape it out and patch it with adobe mortar.
+If only a small section of your brick has deteriorated, you can scrape it out and patch it with adobe plaster and mortar.

-However, if a substantial amount is affected, you’ll need to replace the whole bricks or at least a majority of them.
+However, if a substantial area is affected, you’ll need to replace a majority of bricks or at least some of them.

-To do this, first, scrape out and remove all deteriorated parts (including any good brick that might be necessary to have a stable surface for new materials).
+To fix this issue, first, scrape out and remove all deteriorated parts (including any good brick that might be necessary to have a stable surface for new materials).

 Let the mortar dry, and then plaster over the repaired spot.